blab/zika-seq/protocols/minion-library-preparation.md

 4. Wash pellet twice with 150 uL of BBB pipetting to resuspend the pellet **after each wash**.
 5. Spin down, replace tube on magnet and pipette off any residual BBB.
 Close lid, **do not let pellet dry**.
 6. Resuspend the beads in 25 uL of ELB. _you'll need to scrape the beads off of the tube walls to ensure you fully resuspend the beads.
 This can take a while, but it's important to do it well to get sufficient library.
 The tube sides should not show any smear of beads._
+7. Incubate at 37 degrees Celsius for 10 minutes.
-7. Pellet beads on magnetic rack and transfer eluate (tethered,adapted library in ELB) to new Lo-Bind tube.
+8. Pellet beads on magnetic rack and transfer eluate (tethered,adapted library in ELB) to new Lo-Bind tube.

 #### Adapted, tethered library quantification and normalization